Assured Nursing’s Credentialing Checklist

 Why Are These Steps Necessary?

 We are a Joint Commission Certified agency and work tenaciously to provide the best nurses to our clients.
 The average hiring time takes two weeks from start to finish.
 However, if you’re a real go-getter you may be able to complete the process faster.
-But, please know that becoming a per diem nurse doesn’t happen overnight.
+But, please know that becoming a contract and PRN nurse doesn’t happen overnight.
 If you have further questions about the hiring process please reach out to us, we are happy to help!

 Assured Nursing offers you the opportunity to improve the lives of others while gaining valuable experience working in a variety of facilities.
 We understand the advanced practice staffing business and can assist you with industry advice, specialty placement, career opportunities, and unparalleled access to the best positions across the country.
 Please call us by phone or submit our Contact Form if you are interested in discussing how we can help you!